Zebra Nerite Snails

 Scientific Name: Neritina Natalensis

-Nerite Snails are some of the best algae eating snails to have in your planted tank.
+The Zebra Nerite snail has a striking appearance that features black zebra-like stripes running down a gold shell.
+Nerite Snails are some of the best algae-eating snails to have in your planted tank.
 They are extremely easy to care for and undemanding.
 They feed entirely on algae alone and a small group of them can clean a large aquarium covered in diatoms within a few days.
 They do have a large appetite though and if they’ve eaten all the algae in the tank, it may be necessary to feed them algae wafers or blanched veggies.
 However, they have no interest in plant leaves so your aquascape is safe.

 When choosing tank mates for your Nerites, avoid species that eat snails.
 These include Loaches, Crayfish, Large Cichlids, Goldfish, and other larger species.
 We prefer keeping our Nerites in most of our Buce tanks along with Amano Shrimp, Neocardina Shrimp, Caridina Shrimp, Oticinclus, Siamese Algae Eaters, Tetras, Cories, Bettas and other peaceful fish.

-- We don't recommend smaller tanks as snails produce a large amount of waste that will add to the tank's bio-load.
+3-5 gallons.
+We generally don't recommend smaller tanks as snails produce a large amount of waste that will add to the tank's bio-load.